Continuum Robot State Estimation with Actuation Uncertainty

 \section{Conclusion}

-We presented a framework for continuum robot state estimation that models actuation uncertainty.
-Our discrete Cosserat rod formulation achieves high integration accuracy and enables straightforward, sparse optimization.
-We demonstrated the approach in simulation on tendon-driven and parallel continuum robots, validating against standard baselines, and showed how manipulator Jacobians can be immediately extracted from the graph.
-Experiments on a surgical concentric tube robot further confirmed accurate estimation, highlighting applications in tissue palpation.
-Overall, our results demonstrate a principled, real-time solution for continuum robot estimation across diverse actuation types.
+We presented a framework for continuum robot state estimation with uncertain actuation models.
+Our discrete Cosserat rod formulation achieves high numerical integration accuracy and enables straightforward sparse optimization.
+We demonstrated the approach in simulation on tendon-driven and parallel continuum robots, validating against standard baselines, showing statistical consistency, and enabling direct extraction of manipulator Jacobians.
+Experiments on a surgical concentric tube robot further validated estimation, with applications in tissue palpation.
+Overall, our results demonstrate a principled, real-time framework for continuum robot estimation across diverse actuation types.
 An open-source implementation of the proposed framework is publicly available \cite{bendier}.